openmrs/openmrs-esm-core/docs/main/data.md

 });
 ```

-It is best practice for requests to have an
+It is best practice for POST requests to have an
 [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort).
 You should ensure that `AbortController.abort()` is called when the component is unmounted
 if the request is not yet completed.